goelanushka/textsearch/README.md

 0.9.3-models.pbmm -s deepspeech\deepspeech-0.9.3-
 models.scorer

-Last command will listen to voice, convert it to text, search and highlight keyword in a document
+Last command will listen to voice, convert it to text, and search and highlight keyword in the document